-Provide carbon-free electricity to our members
+Provide clean electricity to our members

 At the time of its announcement in September 2018, HCE's Seventy70Thirty plan was among the most ambitious electric utility clean energy plans in the United States.
-Since that time, other Colorado utilities announced more ambitious plans of their own (e.g. Xcel Energy's goal to be carbonfree by 2050).

-Meanwhile, HCE has moved swiftly to execute on its plan by securing new additional wind and solar resources while selling off the energy output from HCE's share of output from the Comanche Unit 3 coal-fired power plant.
+Following the announcement, HCE has worked to secure new additional wind and solar resources while selling off the energy output from HCE's share of output from the Comanche Unit 3 coal-fired power plant.
 As these new wind and solar projects come online in the next few years, HCE should attain its Seventy70Thirty goals ahead of schedule, while honoring its commitment to maintain power supply costs at or below the levels they would have been.
-This clear "line of sight" to HCE's current goals motivated Board and Staff to set new strategic goals in this area, aligned with the desire to deliver a clean energy future for HCE members: